 Deep Learning:

-A type of machine learning using neural networks to recognize complex patterns.
+A subset of machine learning using neural networks with multiple layers to recognize complex patterns in data such as images or audio.

 Emergent Behavior: